coolhalfing79/hello-world/README.md

 # hello-world
-This is mt first time using github
+This is my first time using github
+Hi im learning to use github